-The property contains more than four acres of contiguous forest and the owner is interested in producing a forest plan to provide guidance in improving the health and diversity of the forest.
+The property contains more than four acres of contiguous forest.
+The owners are interested in improving the health and diversity of their forest.
 At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided by December 1, 2021, and approved by the department on or before December 31, 2021, then credit for this category should be awarded administratively.
+However, if a forest stewardship plan is provided by October 29, 2023, and approved by the department on or before December 31, 2023, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.